Fantasy GP 2019 Game Guide

 New for 2019, cars can now also score Bonus Points.
 If you have Williams as a team and they start 19th and 20th on the grid but make it to the finish in 15th and 19th respectively then that’s an improvement of 4 places for one car and 1 place for another car, so 5 places all together and a 5 bonus points.
 Cars only receive 1 bonus point per position improved

 If any of your drivers fail to finish the race, they receive zero points.
-Even if they beat their team mate in qualifying, the 5pts bonus will be zeroed.
-Or if they started 19th, and then DNF’d after other drivers, they won’t get bonus points.
-In short, DNF = no points.
+If they started 19th, and then DNF’d after other drivers, they won’t get bonus points.
+In short, DNF = no race or race bonus points. (qualy bonus still counts though)

 You also score points based on qualifying and your predictions too, with additional bonus points up for grabs!

 Your drivers score qualifying points too.
 If one of your drivers grabs Pole Position you’ll receive 10 points.
 If your driver beats his team mate you’ll get 5 points.
 This adds a bit more excitement to qualifying and if you have the right drivers, means that you could gain up to 25 additional points (each of your 3 beating their team mate and one of them grabbing pole – 5+5+5+10).
 Note: that qualifying points and results are based on the final starting grid.
 In the event of drivers receiving penalties, it’s the grid on Sunday that decides the Fantasy GP points.
-Also, the driver must finish the race to get the 5pts.
-DNF = nil pts.
+If a driver DNFs they still keep any qualy bonus.

 If any of your predictions for the race weekend are correct, you’ll receive 10pts per correct prediction.
 This applies to the Pole Position, Podium, Fastest Lap, Safety Cars and the Bonus Prediction question.
 With the podium, if you predict a driver but in the wrong place you’ll receive 5pts for predicting them on the podium, but in the wrong position.
 For example, if you predict the podium of HAM, VET, BOT and the result is HAM, BOT, RIC then you would get 10pts for correctly predicting HAM to win and 5pts for predicting BOT on the podium.